Rajdeep2121/IPL-Analysis/README.md

-# Data Science Project for 3rd Semester
+# Semester-3 Project Data Science
-Prediction of future IPL matches using linear regression and confidence intervals of past data analysis
+Prediction of future IPL matches using linear regression and confidence intervals of past data analysis  <br>

+Refer to Powerpoint Presentation for details